aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 He put his hand between her thighs and slipped it up under her dress.
 She wasn't kidding, she was soaking wet.
 He lifted her dress and admired her perfect ass as his cock slid into her.
 He fucked her like that against the window, sucking her ear as he noisily moaned because he could barely keep from cumming.

 He leaned back, and slipped the straps down her shoulders.
-He freed her breasts from her bra, and then proceeded to fuck her hard up against the window, flattening her tits against the glass.
-The light by the bed was still on --- anyone who happened to look up would certainly see them fucking.
+He freed her breasts from her bra, and then ground her hard up against the window, flattening her tits against the glass.
+The light by the bed was still on --- anyone who happened to look up from the street below would certainly see them fucking.

-Before he came, she pushed him back, hands on flat against his belly.
+Before he could cum, she pushed him back, hands on flat against his belly.
 "Get on the bed," she said.

 He lay back, breathing heavily, his dick throbbing with his pulse, glistening with the wetness from her pussy.
 She straddled him and took his cock in her small hand, and guided it into her.
 As it slipped, inch-by-inch, into her, he arched his back and moaned.
 She sucked in air through her teeth.

-And then she was riding his cock, her went cunt slipping up and down, her hips rolling back and forth.
-She forced herself as far down on his cock as she could get, and rubbed her clit against his body.
+And then she was riding his cock, her wet cunt slipping up and down, her hips rolling back and forth.
+She forced herself as far down on his cock as she could get, and played her clit against his body.
 Her tits bounced in the air above him, until he reached up and grabbed them.
 He twisted her nipples between her fingers.

 She started to cum.
-Seeing her orgasm made him cum, and she fucked him harder.
+Seeing her orgasm made him cum, and that made her fuck him faster.
 She arched her head back and grabbed his hands on her tits and screamed as her orgasm washed over her in one wave, then another, then a third.

 She collapsed next to him, wet with sweat and breathing heavily.